zivpug/CSS2WAA/README.md

 ### What is this

-css2waa will convert a CSS keyframes (in a string) into a Web Animation API animation object.
+**css2waa**  will convert a CSS keyframes (string) into a Web Animation API animation object.
 Web Animation API options should be added separately, since it"s a plain object that requires no conversion.

+**waa2css** will convert a Web Animation API keyframes object, into a CSS keyframes (string).
+Css timing and options should be added separately when calling the CSS animation.

 ### Sample
 ```